LoyolaChicagoBooks/introcs-csharp/rst/fileread.rst

 	Enter the name of a file of integers: ../../numbers.txt The sum is 16

-Later we will discuss a more flexible way of finding files to open, that works well in MonoDevelop and many other situations.
+In :ref:`fio` we will discuss a more flexible way of finding files to open, that works well in MonoDevelop and many other situations.

 .. index::